How to know when you are self-sabotaging your life

+How do you know you are self-sabotaging and keeping yourself from the very happiness you so desperately want?
 Self-sabotage is the behavior you engage in when you want to achieve a certain goal to improve your life but somehow you find ways to hinder that progress.

 You self sabotage.
 Self-sabotage occurs due to the subconscious conditioning that is meant to keep us safe from unfamiliar and likely dangerous things and situations.

 That is why we are so afraid of the unknown.
 You see, our subconscious mind goes—“this is likely not good for you because we don’t know what it is.
 And there may be a lion lurking around the bush yonder…”